-As leading suppliers of thermoplastic piping systems, the IPEX Group of Companies provides our customers with some of the world's largest and most comprehensive product lines.
-All IPEX products are backed by more than 50 years of experience.
-With state-of-the-art manufacturing facilities and distribution centers across North America, we have established a reputation for product innovation, quality, enduser focus and performance.
+As leading suppliers of thermoplastic piping systems, IPEX by Aliaxis provides our customers with some of the world's largest and most comprehensive product lines.
+All IPEX by Aliaxis products are backed by more than 50 years of experience.
+With state-of-the-art manufacturing facilities and distribution centers across North America, we have earned a reputation for product innovation, quality, end-user focus and performance.

-Markets served by IPEX group products are:
+Markets served by IPEX by Aliaxis products are: